 Once the BCP is in place, the disaster recovery plan should be underway in assisting the business back to its full strength.
 Certain things to identify are:

 - What is the timeline for recovery?
 How long is the business going to operate under the BCP?

 - Who are the recovery team to enact the different tasks, and what are their responsibilities?

 - How will business data be recovered?
 Should the equipment or software be replaced?

-Your disaster recovery plan should be tested every few months to ensure that the program is up to date or be improved if it isn’t.
+You should test your disaster recovery plan every few months to ensure that the program is up-to-date.
+If not, there’s always room for improvement.
 You can test the DRP by holding mock events that mimic power outages, data loss or other disasters that are most likely to occur in your region.

 The difference between business continuity plans and disaster recovery plans is specific but often overlap to prevent business failings in times of crisis.
 Prioritising both objectives in preparation for these unforeseen circumstances will keep your business protected and running.

 Here at Aegis, there are a group of experts to help you create, review or update your disaster recovery plan.
 Find out more information on the Cloud Disaster Recovery services that Aegis has to offer.